memfault/interrupt/_drafts/2021-05-04-opaque-pointers.md

 ---

-I've written a lot of C++ in my career, but I still prefer to design in C for most embedded projects ("why" is the subject of a much longer rant-filled post).
+I've written a lot of C++ in my career, but I still prefer to design in C for most embedded projects ("why" is the subject of a much longer, rant-filled post).
 I'm not a big proponent of OOP in general, but I do think having an "instance" of something which contains stateful data is a generally useful thing for embedded software.
-For example, a ring buffer instance (aka circular FIFO queue), of which there might be many in the system.
+For example, you may want to have several instances of a ring buffer (aka circular FIFO queue) on your system.
 Each instance contains stateful data, like the current position of read and write pointers.
 What's the best way to model this in C?